woman taking a true break in a skii lodge instead of working on vacation

 The Case for Taking a Complete Break

 No matter what your position, research consistently shows that our brains need regular breaks to avoid burnout, develop creative ideas, and process complex problems.
 Taking a complete break, especially during vacation days, gives the brain the downtime it needs to rejuvenate, allowing us to return to our work and personal lives with renewed focus and energy.
+It also keeps you engaged in and satisfied with your work.

 The Benefit to Relationships